Chonchi: Nearby Attractions

-Nearby attractions include Chiloé National Park and several lakes: Lago Huillinco, Lago Tarahulín, Lago Natri and Lago Tepuhueico.
+Nearby attractions include Chiloé National Park and several lakes: Huillinco, Tarahuín, Natri and Tepuhueico.

 Huillinco, on Lago Huillinco, is a village of 943 inhabitants (2002), most of whom are Huilliche with an interesting cemetery.

 Cucao is one of the very few settlements on Chiloé on the west coast.
 It is a village with 424 inhabitants (2000) at the entrance of Chiloé National Park.

 Administration

 As a commune, Chonchi is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Pedro Andrade Oyarzún (PDC).

 Within the electoral divisions of Chile, Chonchi is represented in the Chamber of Deputies by Gabriel Ascencio (PDC) and Alejandro Santana (RN) as part of the 58th electoral district, together with Castro, Ancud, Quemchi, Dalcahue, Curaco de Vélez, Quinchao, Puqueldón, Queilén, Quellón, Chaitén, Hualaihué, Futaleufú and Palena.
 The commune is represented in the Senate by Camilo Escalona Medina (PS) and Carlos Kuschel Silva (RN) as part of the 17th senatorial constituency (Los Lagos Region).